activeadmin-plugins/capybara_active_admin/README.md

 ## Code of Conduct

-Everyone interacting in the ActiveAdminRspec project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/active_admin_rspec/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Capybara::ActiveAdmin project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/activeadmin-plugins/capybara_active_admin/blob/master/CODE_OF_CONDUCT.md).